-Any list of the best beer bars has to include a shoutout to Sunset Tap & Grill, the influential Allston beer bar that shuttered last year.
-Boasting over 100 draft lines, the unpretentious local spot had way too many choices, but was one of the first bars to offer a consistent stream of something other than Bud and Coors.
+Any list of the best beer bars in Boston has to include a shoutout to Sunset Tap & Grill, the influential Allston beer bar that shuttered last year.
+Boasting over 100 draft lines, the unpretentious local spot had way too many choices.
+Additionally, it was one of the first bars to offer a consistent stream of something other than Bud and Coors.

 383 Congress St., Boston | (617) 553-5900